Getting Out the Census: Counting New Yorkers in 2020

 About the Speakers:

 Julie Menin is the director of the Census for New York City and the executive assistant corporation counsel for strategic advocacy.
-Previously, she was the commissioner of the New York City Mayors Office of Media and Entertainment, an attorney, the head of consumer affairs in New York City, a redistricting commissioner, and an adjunct professor at Columbia University.
+Previously, she was the commissioner of the New York City Mayor's Office of Media and Entertainment, an attorney, the head of consumer affairs in New York City, a redistricting commissioner, and an adjunct professor at Columbia University.

 Melva M. Miller is the executive vice president at the Association for a Better New York (ABNY) where she leads the organization’s Census 2020 initiative for an accurate count.
 She works with the chairman and the executive director to ensure the census push is a success.
 Most recently, Miller served as the deputy borough president of Queens.

 Robert J. Rodriguez was elected to the New York State Assembly in November 2010.
-As an Assemblymember, Rodriguez has championed the restoration of public housing, protecting and creating affordable housing, bringing good jobs into our community, and ensuring our children get the quality education they deserve.
+As an Assemblymember, Rodriguez has championed the restoration of public housing, protecting and creating affordable housing, bringing good jobs into the community, and ensuring children get the quality education they deserve.
 He was a key benefactor of the Secure Choice Savings Program and an advocate for mass transit reform and equity.

 Steven Romalewski has been the director of the CUNY Mapping Service at the Center for Urban Research (CUR) at the CUNY Graduate Center since 2006.
 The CUNY Mapping Service engages with nonprofits, government agencies, businesses, and foundations to use spatial information and analysis to develop and execute research projects.
 Prior to his work with the Center for Urban Research, Romalewski co-founded and directed the Community Mapping Assistance Project (CMAP) at NYPIRG.